Rescued from the ashes: I don’t hire unlucky people

 A. Sorry, no.

-How to ask for help the wrong way
+How NOT to ask for help

 When submitting bug reports, it is a good idea to